Patient Safety in the Hospital

 What should I know about hospital equipment?

-- If you have papers with medicine orders (prescriptions) from your doctor, get the prescriptions filled as soon as possible.
+- Get prescriptions filled as soon as possible.
 Arrange to have family members or friends help you if you cannot get the prescriptions yourself.
-Know what each medicine is for, how much, and how often you are to take it.
+Know what each medicine is for, how much to take, and how often you should take it.
 Ask for written information about your medicine.
 Ask your pharmacist for a medicine measuring spoon if you need to take liquid medicine.
 Do not use a kitchen spoon to measure liquid medicines.

-You have the right to help plan your care.
+Care AgreementYou have the right to help plan your care.
 Learn about your health condition and how it may be treated.
-Discuss treatment options with your caregivers to decide what care you want to receive.
+Discuss treatment options with your healthcare providers to decide what care you want to receive.
 You always have the right to refuse treatment.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© Copyright IBM Corporation 2022 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health